PIBILab/intro-ml-for-ecology/README.md

 2. Pixel classification

-Image classification using machine learning algorithms
+Image classification using Machine Learning algorithms

 3. Natural language processing

-Brief introduction to the Natural language processing
+Brief introduction to the Natural Language Processing

 Note: The description of the scripts, functions, and data are given in Report.pdf (documentation).